Mitsubishi Eclipse Insurance Rates

 To find the best Mitsubishi Eclipse insurance rates in your area, enter your ZIP code in our free tool above.

-The average insurance rates for a Mitsubishi Eclipse are $902 a year including full coverage.
-Comprehensive insurance costs approximately $132 a year, collision costs $170, and liability is $442.
-Liability-only insurance costs around $496 a year, with high-risk driver insurance costing $1,940 or more.
+The average insurance rates for a Mitsubishi Eclipse are $902 a year for full coverage insurance.
+Comprehensive insurance costs approximately $132 a year, collision costs $170, and liability insurance is $442.
+Liability-only coverage costs around $496 a year, with high-risk coverage costing $1,940 or more.
 Teenage drivers cost the most to insure at $3,708 a year or more.

 Average premium for full coverage: $902